kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 [^1]: Alternative names considered: `EndpointGroup`, `EndpointPool`

-`EndpointSelector` objects are created in one of two ways:
+`EndpointSelector` objects are created in one of three ways:

+### Service Compatibility Path

+To maintain backwards compatibility, the `service-endpointselector-controller` creates an `EndpointSelector` for each `Service` with a pod selector.
+The `Service` remains the source of truth; the `EndpointSelector` is a derived object managed entirely by this controller and is not intended for direct user interaction.
+The `endpointslice-controller` reconciles the `EndpointSelector` instead of the `Service`, but ownership of the resulting `EndpointSlices` is unchanged — they still point to the `Service` — to avoid breaking tooling that filters by owner kind.

+### Controller-Managed Creation

+A third-party controller creates an `EndpointSelector` in response to a higher-level resource (for example, an `InferencePool`).
+The controller is responsible for its own lifecycle management.
+Setting `ownerReferences` to the parent resource enables automatic garbage collection when the parent is deleted.
+Using `generateName` instead of `name` avoids naming conflicts when multiple controllers target the same workload.

-### Manual Creation
+### User-Managed Creation

-A user or controller creates an `EndpointSelector` directly and manages its lifecycle.
-No `ownerReference` is set.
+A user creates an `EndpointSelector` directly (for example, via `kubectl`) and manages its lifecycle explicitly.
+No `ownerReference` is required.
 The resource is referenced by name from higher-level objects (for example, a `Backend` resource in Gateway API).
-This is the right model when the `EndpointSelector` outlives any single parent, or when the user knows there will be multiple consumers of the same set of endpoints.
-The higher level resource(s) that reference the `EndpointSelector` will typically do so via a `selectorRef` field (or similar) that points to the `EndpointSelector` by name and namespace.
-Note that a cross-namespace reference does NOT inherently give the higher-level resource permission to read the `EndpointSelector`, the pods it selects, or the `EndpointSlices` it produces;
+This model suits cases where the `EndpointSelector` outlives any single parent or where multiple consumers share the same set of endpoints.
+A cross-namespace reference does not inherently grant the referencing resource permission to read the `EndpointSelector`, the pods it selects, or the `EndpointSlices` it produces; appropriate RBAC rules must be in place.
-appropriate RBAC rules must be in place to allow this access.
-Further guidance on cross-namespace references and consumption of `EndpointSelector` in general is delegated to the projects that govern those higher-level resources (most notably Gateway API).

-### Controller-Managed Creation

-A controller creates an `EndpointSelector` in response to a higher-level resource (for example, an `InferencePool`).
-The controller sets `ownerReferences` for garbage collection, uses `generateName` instead of `name` to avoid naming conflicts when multiple controllers target the same workload, and adds an `app.kubernetes.io/managed-by` label.
-Users do not interact with the `EndpointSelector` directly; it is an implementation detail of the parent resource's lifecycle.

-To maintain backwards compatibility, a new controller will be added to `pkg/controller` that creates an `EndpointSelector` for each `Service` with a pod selector.
-This controller is enabled by the same feature gate as the `endpointslice-controller` changes and ensures that existing `Service` objects get a corresponding `EndpointSelector` without user action.
-The `endpointslice-controller` reconciles the `EndpointSelector` instead of the `Service`, but ownership of the resulting `EndpointSlices` is unchanged — they still point to the `Service` — to avoid breaking any tooling that filters by owner kind.

 ### User Stories